Symmetry and Topology of Monitored Quantum Dynamics: Classifying space of Lt

-We identify the classifying space of $L_t$ by associated $U$.
-For example, classes A, AI, and AII are concerned solely with time-reversal symmetry in Eq.~(\ref{eq: TRS-L}) (Table~\ref{tab: symmetry}).
+{\it Classes A, AI, and AII}.---Classes A, AI, and AII are concerned solely with time-reversal symmetry in Eq.~(\ref{eq: TRS-L}) (Table~\ref{tab: symmetry}).
 No symmetry is preserved in class A, while time-reversal symmetry with $\mathcal{T}\mathcal{T}^{*} = +1$ ($-1$) is respected in class AI (AII).
 Depending on the presence or absence of time-reversal symmetry, $U$ associated with $N \times N$ ($2N \times 2N$) non-Hermitian dynamical generators $L_t$ in classes A and AI (class AII) generally belongs to